 - 1 egg

 - 1/2 cup maple sugar or brown sugar

 - 2 to 3 tbsp. maple syrup

-Remove the dough from the fridge and place on a lightly floured surface.
+Shape and fill tarts: Remove the dough from the fridge and place it on a lightly floured surface.
 If you have a small work surface, cut the dough in half and store the remaining half in the fridge until you need it.
 Roll the dough out in a large rectangle to about 1/8-inch thick.
 Cut into 3×4-inch rectangles.
 Tip: Use a small food container as a make-shift dough cutter.

 Transfer one rectangle to the baking sheet.
 Brush egg white around the top edge of the dough, about 1/2 inch all around.
 The egg white will help seal the two pieces of dough together.
 Add about two teaspoons of the cinnamon-sugar mixture in the middle.
 Brush egg white around the bottom edge of another rectangle and place it directly on top, pressing the edges together tightly.
 Use a fork to mark the edges of the tart on both sides.
 Then poke a few holes in the top piece of the tart to let steam escape.
 Repeat with remaining rectangles.

 Bake for 25-30 minutes or until the top and edges start to brown.
 Cool for about 5 minutes on the pan on a rack.